Karate Kid: Legends (2025) – Jackie Chan, Ralph Macchio and Ben Wang

 PLOT DENSITY ⭐⭐⭐⭐

 This is easily one of Van Damme’s best movies, and in my opinion, it’s his very best.
 Bloodsport is a masterpiece of a martial arts movie.
 It seems to have had a great budget for its day, or was at least managed very well to cater for all departments efficiently.
-It has great acting by the Van Damme and pretty much all the extended supporting cast members too.
+It has great acting by Van Damme and pretty much all the extended supporting cast members too.
 It has a great story, albeit a simple one.
 It provides great entertainment throughout – it keeps busy and doesn’t have boring or over-predictable patches like Van Damme’s later direct-to-video style movies did.
 This movie was clearly made with love.
 Great soundtracks.
 Ample distinct highly entertaining scenes.
 The lead antagonist is played by Bolo Yeung from Bruce Lee’s ‘Enter The Dragon’ as he’s a highly credible martial artist with high talent in real life and has sufficient acting ability for the job (this is why he was chosen for a strong role in Bruce Lee’s highest-budget, last-completed movie).

 Bloodsport could probably get a perfect 10/10 if it had one or two further outstanding actors in major supporting roles, and if its martial value was far more detailed & accurate (helping viewers learn a lot more about martial arts techniques & principles while watching).
 Van Damme in real life was a decent kickboxer – before he made his way into the movies, he earnt a living doing odd jobs including being a sparring partner for Chuck Norris.
 But he lacks the finer skills of Bruce Lee or even Steven Seagal.
 But he’s a good actor nevertheless – he put his heart into his roles.